 Men and type 2 diabetes

-Overall, diabetes affects around 3 million people in the UK, with 90% of cases being type 2.
-In the UK slightly more men than women have type 2 diabetes.
+Around 3.3 million people in the UK are diagnosed with diabetes, with around 90% of cases being type 2.
+In the UK more men than women have type 2 diabetes.

 People with type 2 diabetes produce some insulin; however, the insulin their pancreas secretes is either not enough or the body is unable to recognise the insulin and use it properly.
 This is called insulin resistance.
 When there isn't enough insulin or the insulin is not used as it should be, sugar (glucose) can't get into the body's cells to be used for fuel.
 When sugar builds up in the blood instead of going into cells, the body's cells are not able to function properly.
 Other problems associated with the build-up of sugar in the blood include: